 Diarrhea and constipation may make it difficult for you to eat enough and stay hydrated.
 Malnutrition occurs when a person does not eat or absorb enough calories or key nutrients needed for healthy body function.
 Dehydration occurs when a person does not drink or absorb enough liquids for healthy body function.
-Even mild dehydration can drain your energy and make you tired.
+Even mild dehydration can make you feel tired.